sabbir-sqa/DGDP-E2E/README.md

 # DGDP E2E
- DGDP Back and Front tests will be added gradually
+ DGDP End to End compoments will be tested